mcintogare/E101-AVC/README.md

 porgram for Project 3.
 These instructions are for WINDOWS machines

 #### Installing MinGW C++ compiler
-1) Download the MinGW C++ cpmpiler [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download) The download should start automatically.
+1) Download the MinGW C++ compiler [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download).
+The download should start automatically.

 2) When the download is finished, at the bottom left you will see that **mingw-get-setup.exe** has been downloaded.
-Click on it.
+Open it.

 3) A window will pop up asking if you want to install, click **Install**.